Mastectomy - discharge

 What to Expect at Home

-You may have swelling in the arm on the side of your surgery (called lymphedema).
-It can be a problem that lasts.
+You may have swelling in the arm on the side of your surgery.
+This swelling is called lymphedema.
+The swelling usually occurs much later and it can be a problem that lasts.
+It can also be treated with physical therapy.

 You may go home with drains in your chest to remove extra fluid.
-Your surgeon will decide when to remove these drains.
-This may take a few days to a week, or more.
+Your surgeon will decide when to remove these drains, usually in a week or two.

 You may need time to adjust to losing your breast.
-Talking to other women who have had mastectomies, and to their partners, can help you deal with these feelings.
-Ask your doctor or nurse about local support groups.
-A mental health care provider can help.
+Talking to other women who have had mastectomies can help you deal with these feelings.
+Ask your health care provider about local support groups.
+A mental health care provider can help as well.

-When sitting, keep your arm on the side of your surgery up as high as your heart to help prevent swelling.
+When sitting, keep your arm on the side of your surgery up as high as your heart.
+Doing so helps prevent swelling.
 If swelling in your arm does not go away, talk to your doctor.

 - Your doctor, nurse, or therapist can show you some simple exercises to relieve tightness.
 Do only the exercises they show you.

-- You may drive -- if you are not taking pain medicines -- and you can easily turn the steering wheel without pain.
+- You may drive only if you are not taking pain medicines and you can easily turn the steering wheel without pain.

-Ask your doctor when you can return to work.
+Ask your surgeon when you can return to work.
 When and what you can do may vary, depending on the work you do and whether you also had a lymph node dissection.

 Wearing a loose-fitting bra may be more comfortable.

 Stitches are often placed under the skin and dissolve on their own.
-If your surgeon uses clips, you will go back to the doctor to have them removed, usually 7 - 10 days after surgery.
+If your surgeon uses clips, you will go back to the doctor to have them removed.
+This usually takes place 7 to 10 days after surgery.

 - You may shower after all of your dressings have been removed.